apache/incubator-heron/website/content/docs/getting-started.md

 ### Step 3 - Start Heron Tracker

-Open a new terminal window and launch tracker:
+Open a new terminal window and launch [heron-tracker](../operators/heron-tracker):
 ```bash
 $ heron-tracker
 ...
 Running on port: 8888